José Manuel Garza Rendón

 José Manuel Garza Rendón (born 7 December 1952), also known as La Brocha ("The Brush"), is a Mexican convicted drug lord and former high-ranking member of the Gulf Cartel, a criminal group based in Tamaulipas, Mexico.
 In 1979, he was convicted of drug-related charges in the U.S. Back in Mexico in 1985, Garza Rendón joined the Federal Judicial Police; released in 1989, he joined the Gulf Cartel.
 His roles in the cartel were managing drug shipments from the U.S. to Mexico and serving as bodyguard to former kingpin Osiel Cárdenas Guillén.

-In 1999, Garza Rendón and his associates threatened two U.S. agents at gunpoint in Matamoros after the agents traveled there with an informant to gather intelligence on the cartel's operations.
+In 1999, Garza Rendón and his associates threatened two U.S. agents at gunpoint in Matamoros after the agents traveled there with an informant to gather information on the cartel's operations.
 Although the agents and informant returned to the U.S. unharmed, the incident triggered a manhunt for him and other cartel leaders.
-Garza Rendón surrendered to U.S. authorities in Texas in 2001, and was convicted of drug trafficking.
+Garza Rendón surrendered to U.S. authorities in Texas in 2001 and was convicted of drug trafficking.
 In the U.S., he became an informant about the cartel's operations.
 Released and deported to Mexico in 2009, Garza Rendón was re-arrested and imprisoned for additional charges.